 Cats that purposefully spray will often lift their back and arch with their tail high in the air, aiming for a vertical surface.

-Reasons That Your Cat Sprays
+The 4 Reasons That Your Cat Sprays

 There are quite a few reasons that your cat might begin spraying inside, typically boiling down to increased vulnerability.